 I know what you’re thinking: “Duh Mom, hide that pie until you get home and lock yourself in the bathroom.”

 Trust me, I want to.
-Here’s the thing: My life is one giant slice of apple pie.
+But here’s the thing: My life is one giant slice of apple pie.

-I give a tiny bit to everyone, and by doing so, I honor God.
+I give a tiny bit of my pie to everyone, and by doing so, I honor God.
 I watch their little faces as they put a bite in their mouths, closing their eyes and entering heaven for one small second.

 I’ll admit, most of the time, I just divide the piece up between them and let them have it all.
 I love to watch them savor it.